Experimental investigation of the role of spatial correlations in optical integration with heralded single photons: Introduction

 \section{Introduction}

-The rapid growth of computational demands in fields such as artificial intelligence, cryptography, and large-scale simulations has spurred the search for novel computing paradigms that transcend the limitations of classical electronic systems.
+The rapid growth of computational demands in fields such as artificial intelligence, cryptography, and large-scale simulations has spurred the search for novel computing paradigms that transcend the limitations of classical electronic systems \cite{gill2022quantum}.
 Optical computing, which uses photons as information carriers, has emerged as a promising alternative due to its inherent advantages in speed, parallelism, and energy efficiency \cite{Miller2010,MAGIOTTO2025112137,hu2024diffractive, mcmahon2023physics, hengeveld2021optical}.
 Among the various approaches to optical computing, parallel architectures that exploit the wave nature of light have received significant attention for their ability to perform multiple operations simultaneously \cite{Caulfield2010,mengu2023diffractive,kulce2021all,huang2022orbital,nape2024optical,bezuidenhout2024variational}.
-Recent advances in quantum optics, particularly the generation of single photons via spontaneous parametric down-conversion (SPDC), have further expanded the potential of optical computing by enabling the integration of quantum states of light into computational frameworks \cite{Kwiat1995, jennewein2011single, walther2005experimental}.
-SPDC provides a robust source of single photons with high purity and entanglement capabilities, making it an ideal candidate for realizing parallel optical computing systems with quantum-enhanced functionalities \cite{barz2010heralded, pittman2003heralded}.
+The generation of single photons via spontaneous parametric down-conversion (SPDC) has further expanded the potential of optical computing by enabling the integration of quantum states of light into computational frameworks \cite{Kwiat1995, jennewein2011single, walther2005experimental}.
+SPDC provides a robust source of single photons with high purity and entanglement capabilities, making it an ideal candidate for realizing parallel optical computing systems with quantum-enhanced functionalities \cite{barz2010heralded, pittman2003heralded} as explored in several tasks over recent years, including the creation of quantum algorithms \cite{qu2024experimental, weng2024implementation, rojas2024non}, quantum cryptography and quantum key distribution \cite{hreibi2025entanglement, kravtsov2023security,kim2025efficient,karthik2025noise}.
+Also, the spatial degree of freedom is utilized in ghost imaging \cite{pearce2023practical, defienne2024advances, ma2025quantum}, the creation of high-dimensional Hilbert space \cite{nape2023quantum, d2016entangled}, and other applications \cite{lin2025observation, zhang2024entanglement, pimenta2024photonic}.